-- Note that EFB899/999 (thesis/dissertation) credits converted to course credits (EFB798) will require a grade assigned by the major professor.
+Note that EFB899/999 (thesis/dissertation) credits converted to course credits (EFB798) will require a petition.
 Major Professors will not provide a letter of support for this change without having received all lab and field notebooks, equipment and data collected during the thesis program.
-Data, notebooks, and equipment will need to be submitted to the major professor in an acceptable format and condition. - Students should be aware that these changes in their degree status will make them ineligible for a departmental graduate teaching assistantship.
+Data, notebooks, and equipment will need to be submitted to the major professor in an acceptable format and condition.

+Students should be aware that these changes in their degree status will make them ineligible for a departmental graduate teaching assistantship.